TheJacksonLaboratory/gene_exp_psi/Snakemake/README.md

+# README

 This directory contain the files for the Snakemake pipeline.

 we provide a script to submit it to a SLURM system, but it is suitable for any high performance computing that provides a high memory partition.

 In order to run it using SLURM, place all the files in the same directory, and submit the file run_types_pipeline.sh using the high_mem partition.

-A singularity container is available on Google drive instead:
+A singularity container is available on Google drive at this link:

 https://drive.google.com/drive/folders/1ql3OoMwh50wvh3BH7vvCiU8-MTOkvmga?usp=share_link